Sv443-Network/SvCoreLib/docs.md

 <br><br><br>

-> ### filesystem.readdirRecursiveSync()
+> ### files.readdirRecursiveSync()
-> Basically the same thing as [filesystem.readdirRecursive()](#filesystemreaddirrecursive), but this function blocks code execution until it's finished, making it synchronous.
+> Basically the same thing as [files.readdirRecursive()](#filesreaddirrecursive), but this function blocks code execution until it's finished, making it synchronous.
 >
-> ❗ This function uses blocking operations, contrary to the asynchronous [filesystem.readdirRecursive()](#filesystemreaddirrecursive) so it is recommended that you try to use the async function over this synchronous one.
+> ❗ This function uses blocking operations, contrary to the asynchronous [files.readdirRecursive()](#filesreaddirrecursive) so it is recommended that you try to use the async function over this synchronous one.
 > ```ts
-> scl.filesystem.readdirRecursiveSync(folder: string): string[]
+> scl.files.readdirRecursiveSync(folder: string): string[]
 > ```
 >
 > <br><details><summary><b>Example Code - click to show</b></summary>